 Make sure your web development team optimizes the website for multiple screens and make sure it loads faster than the desktop version.
 Moving forward, Bing has also introduced the mobile responsive update, which might roll out in the next few months.

 Few Important Points to Remember:

 - Make your pages load in under 2 seconds on mobile devices.
 Especially on Android, Apple, and Windows devices.

 - Add deep linking to your mobile app to improve the keyword rankings on mobile searches.

 - Use structured data markup for knowledge graphs, which can power prominent answers in search.

 - Make sure the overall user experience on your mobile device is amazing.

-- Pass the Mobile Friendly Test by Google.
+- Pass the Mobile-Friendly Test by Google.
 Fix all the issues mentioned by the tool if your website has failed the test.

 - Identify your website mobile ranking keywords through Google webmaster tools (search queries) and track them through tools.
-SEMRush, Moz are now providing mobile keyword tracking with all their packages.
+SEMRush, and Moz are now providing mobile keyword tracking with all their packages.

 - Check and compare your desktop vs. mobile traffic in Google Analytics by adding an advanced segment in the reporting section.